 PHYSICS HONORS: PHYSICS IN THE

-UNIVERSE

-Prereq: Concurrent enrollment in Integrated Algebra & Geometry or Geometry Honors or higher Level: 9 Credit: 1.0 Course Fee: \$10 This course covers similar topics as Physics: Physics in the Universe, but at a deeper level and an accelerated pace.
+UNIVERSE Course #03650 This course covers similar topics as Physics: Physics in the Universe, but at a deeper level and an accelerated pace.
 This course requires mastery of Algebra I and strong math critical thinking skills.